yetulaxman/linux-2/_lectures/00-StudyTips.md

 Command echoing: How do you turn off command echoing?
 What other means of shell script debugging can you find?

+# Keep notes

+Save useful commands and short scripts to a file for later reference, and push your notes to GitHub every now and then.
+Bash history keeps all the commands that you typed, but it also keeps the ones that did not work...

 # Bash-fu attitude!